We offer a range of supports to help people with disabilities. We want to help you:

-Children’s Disability Services provides support for you to care for children up to 19 years of age with a disability.
+Children’s Disability Services provides funding for families to care for and promote the inclusion of their child with a disability in the community up to 19 years of age.

 Care at home

 Our home care program provides acute, chronic, palliative, rehabilitation services and respite care.
 We work closely with other government departments, First Nation governments, medical facilities and community partners.

 If you receive or are eligible to receive social assistance you may be eligible to receive the Yukon supplementary allowance.